 Monday- Thursday 7:30am-5:30pm

-Any division of property, except judicial partitions, requires a plat or deed be prepared by a License Surveyor and filed for approval by the Planning Commission.
-The following is a listing of the various types of platting required, along with links to their applicable forms, checklist, and applications:
+The following is a listing of the various types of plats, along with links to applicable forms, checklists, and applications:

 Addressing - Montgomery County Emergency Communications District (MCECD-911) is designated to assign address numbers within the City Limits of Conroe, Texas.
 Use this Addressing Procedure Information for obtaining property addresses prior to residential/commercial subdivision plat approval.
 This policy is effective July 26, 2007, per Ordinance No. 1800-07.